Tip Helps Investigators Solve Virginia Hannon's 1984 Pembroke Cold Case Murder

 PEMBROKE (CBS) – The decades-old Pembroke cold case murder of Virginia Hannon has been solved thanks to a tip received by police.

-The Plymout County District Attorney’s office announced Thursday that they have solved Hannon’s murder.READ MORE: Massachusetts Could Reach 4 Million Vaccinations By July 4, Gov. Baker Says
+The Plymout County District Attorney’s office announced Thursday that they have solved Hannon’s murder.READ MORE: Canton Police Officer Hits Person On Way To Scene Of Pedestrian Accident

 Investigators had been working on Hannon’s case for years when a tipster called them last year saying Jesse Aylward had confessed to the crime before his death.

 “Though this investigation has spanned more than 37 years, we have identified Virginia Hannon’s killer and that is — it is Jesse Aylward.
-We have exhausted all of the evidence that we currently have and it all points in the direction of Jesse Aylward,” District Attorney Timothy J. Cruz said on Thursday.READ MORE: 'I Don't Think It's Right': Some Workers Feel Left Out Of State's COVID Vaccine Plan
+We have exhausted all of the evidence that we currently have and it all points in the direction of Jesse Aylward,” District Attorney Timothy J. Cruz said on Thursday.READ MORE: Deaths Of Woman, 12-Year-Old Daughter In Shrewsbury Under Investigation

 Aylward died in February 2020.